mattorp/vscode-execute-command/README.md

 ## Installation

-1. Install the `vscode-execute-command` extension from the Visual Studio Code Marketplace.
+1. Clone the repository.
+2. use `vsce package` to create a VSIX file.
+3. use `code --install-extension vscode-execute-command-$VERSION.vsix` to install the extension.
-2. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P), and run the "Set token for vscode-execute-command" command to set a token that will be used for secure communication.
+4. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P), and run the "Set token for vscode-execute-command" command to set a token that will be used for secure communication.

 ## Usage